-Endowment distributions, combined with earnings on short-term investments of operating cash balances, provide 4% of the Washington Square Campus revenue budget.
-(The market value of NYU's total endowment at August 31, 2011 was approximately $2.7 billion; $1.9 billion of this total was for the Washington Square campus, and $798 million was for the School of Medicine.)
+Endowment distributions, combined with earnings on short-term investments of operating cash balances, provide 4% of the revenue budget.
+(The market value of NYU's total endowment at August 31, 2012 was approximately $2.8 billion, of which, $796 million was for the NYU Langone Medical Center.)

-The University's planning assumes total return on endowment investments of 6%.
-Distributions from endowment to support operations are generally calculated as 5.0% of the endowment’s 12 quarter (three years) average market value.
-The calculation of the average market value is capped such that the distribution of endowment income may not exceed the previous year's distribution by more than 10%.
+The budget assumes a total return on endowment investments of 6%.
+Distributions from endowment to support operations are generally calculated as 5% of the endowment’s 12 quarter (three years) average market value, with certain caps on the allowed distribution to further moderate volatility.

 Income from commercial real estate represents 3% of the revenue budget.

-Sponsored research accounts for 6% of total revenue, while sponsored educational programs account for 5% of the total.
+Sponsored research accounts for 4% of total revenue, and sponsored educational programs account for 8% of the total.

 Clinical income from dental patient care provides 2% of operating revenue.

 All other sources of revenue total 5%.
 This category includes many relatively small items such as service payments from the School of Medicine, annual appropriations from the State of New York, and transfers from non-operating funds.

 - Expenditures for salaries and employee fringe benefits comprise 52% of all expenses.

 - Operation and maintenance of the physical plant accounts for 19% of the expense budget, divided as follows: 2% for energy, 5% for rent, 6% for debt service, and 6% for cleaning, building maintenance contracts, and all other expenses.

 - General operating expenses account for 18% of the budget.